Bonfida/bonfida-utils/README.md

 ```

-We can see that `create_market.rs` is made of 2 important things:
+We can see that `create_market.rs` contains two important definitions:

-1. `Accounts` struct: it needs to derive the `InstructionsAccount` trait and also specify the constraints for each account of the struct
+1. `Accounts` struct: its `InstructionsAccount` trait implementation should be derived, and the constraints for each account of the struct should be specified
-2. `Params` struct: it needs to derive the `BorshSize` trait
+2. `Params` struct: its `BorshSize` trait implementation should be derived

 Now let's have a look at the `instructions.rs` file